 Northeast snowstorm puts 31 million under blizzard warning

-A Nor'easter is dumping snow and pushing winds into the US East Coast early Tuesday -- the beginnings of a monster storm that has placed 31 million people under a blizzard warning.
-So far, more than 7,600 US flights have been canceled and thousands of schools have closed due to what could be a historic storm.
+A Nor'easter is dumping snow and pushing winds into the East Coast early Tuesday -- the beginnings of a monster storm that has placed 31 million people under a blizzard warning.
+So far, more than 7,600 US flights have been canceled and thousands of schools have closed due to the storm.

 Add your comments below